 The EHR is an important tool that brings incredible value.
 But how do we bring balance back to physicians – enabling them to get back to doing what they love?

-As a nurse who worked in direct patient care for many years, I understand the value EHRs provide but also have experienced the additional work created – it took me up to three times longer to chart in the EHR than on paper.
-I’ve also seen care teams look for creative and innovative ways to try get time back to focus on patient care – for example, leveraging a scribe to handle documentation.
+InSites has a number of team member who have worked in direct patient care.
+They understand the value EHRs provide but also have experienced the additional work created – taking up to three times longer to chart in the EHR than on paper.
+They’ve also seen care teams look for creative and innovative ways to try get time back to focus on patient care – for example, leveraging a scribe to handle documentation.

-Now with my role at InSites, I’ve seen how RTLS can be an effective, innovative tool to give nurses and providers more time with patients.
+Now at InSites, they’ve seen how RTLS can be an effective, innovative tool to give nurses and providers more time with patients.
 Using automatically collected data, care teams can have visibility into:

 - How long patients wait – in the waiting room and the exam room